 All MSYSA member leagues should be aware of the symptoms and signs of a concussion as well as preventive measures and return to play procedures.
-All MSYSA member leagues/clubs must be in compliance with Michigan Public Acts 342 and 343 of 2012 regarding sport concussions.
+All MSYSA member leagues/clubs must be in compliance with Michigan Public Acts 342 and 343 of 2012, as well as Michigan Public Act 137 of 2017, regarding sport concussions.
 These acts require all youth athletic participants to sign a form acknowledging they have received concussion education materials.
-Youth coaches must also complete an online concussion training program (see Required Materials For MSYSA Leagues below).
+Adult Members must also complete an online concussion training program (see instructions below).

 What is a concussion?

 A concussion is a brain injury or trauma caused by a hit or blow to the head.
 Concussions can range from mild to severe and can occur even if the athlete doesn't lose consciousness.
 If untreated, concussions in youth athletes can change the way their brain works and can lead to long-term developmental problems including permanent brain damage.

 Symptoms and Signs of a possible concussion in youth players:

 - Blurry, fuzzy, or double vision

 - Sensitivity to light and/or noise